Tensor Networks for Explainable Machine Learning in Cybersecurity: MPS interpretability

 where $p(x,y)$ is the joint probability distribution function of $X$ and $Y$, and $p(x)$ and $p(y)$ are the marginal probability distribution functions of $X$ and $Y$, respectively.
 In this case, taking into account that the von Neumann entropy of RDM $\rho_A$ is defined as $S \equiv -\text{Tr}(\rho_{A}\log \rho_{A})$, the mutual information can be rewritten as

 The incorporation of mutual information into our MPS framework allows to understand the intricate correlations between features within the system.
-The mutual information heatmap depicted in Fig.\ref{Fig10} provides a vivid portrayal of feature interdependencies, offering a window into the dataset's complex interrelations.
-This analytical tool is invaluable for pinpointing pairs of features with significant shared information, thereby enhancing our grasp of the system's underlying architecture.
+The mutual information heatmap in Fig.\ref{Fig10} is particularly valuable in cybersecurity, as it reveals which features share the most information, highlighting patterns such as correlated network events or coordinated attacker behavior.
+By clustering highly correlated features, security teams can optimize intrusion detection rules and reduce redundant monitoring of less informative variables.
 Beyond interpretability, this metric holds practical utility in optimizing the MPS model.
 By rearranging columns to position highly correlated features adjacent to each other, we can refine the efficiency of the virtual bond dimension, ensuring a more resource-effective and potent representation of the data's entangled nature.
 In addition, those pairs of features with large mutual information could even be clustered together, therefore reducing the complexity of the problem.

 In classical deep learning models, the analogous insights are generally not as straightforward to obtain.
 While certain techniques can estimate mutual information or capture feature interdependencies (such as Canonical Correlation Analysis (CCA) \cite{canonical} or neural estimation approaches), they often do not provide the direct and intrinsic measure that an MPS model with mutual information capabilities would.